 INVESTING IN A MAINLAND LIMITED LIABILITY COMPANY IN UAE?
 IMPORTANT ASPECTS TO BE AWARE OF

-Nevertheless, a new investor in the UAE still needs time and effort to deeply understand the local business practices, the legalities, and the liabilities involved in setting up a company in the country.
-The establishment of a successful company in the UAE requires a thorough business plan and, ideally, a piece of good advice from accredited consultants.
+Thanks to the keenness of the country’s leaders to achieve excellence and ease in the economic sector, the UAE maintains a solid position as a top business hub among the countries preferred by expatriates around the globe.
+Nevertheless, a new investor in the UAE still needs time and effort to get a proper understanding of the local business practices.
+Also, the legalities, and the liabilities involved in setting up a LLC license in Dubai and the UAE.
+The establishment of a successful company in the UAE requires a thorough business plan and, ideally, some good advice from accredited consultants.

-- LLCs are subject to the mandatory audit of accounts annually and they are required to keep accounting records for five years.
+- LLCs are subject to annual mandatory audits of accounts.
+The regulatory requirement is to keep accounting records for five years.

 - The quorum for the general assembly of an LLC is 75% of the share capital present or represented.

 An LLC can operate under the following license types

 - Commercial: covering all kinds of trading activity.

 - Industrial: covering industrial or manufacturing activities.

 The principle limitation for foreign investors setting up an LLC is the “UAE foreign ownership restrictions”.
 When setting up an LLC, as per the law it is a must that registration of at least 51% of shares are to a UAE/GCC national sponsor as per the DED / UAE Law.
 This can be either a UAE/GCC national individual or a corporate entity 100% owned by UAE/GCC nationals, often referred to as a local partner or a local sponsor in Dubai and the UAE.